-Broken clouds, 24 °C / 75.2 °F
+Scattered clouds, 11 °C / 51.8 °F

-ExeterTV provide important benefits to the town and region as a whole.
-The stations allow the public to have a television source that informs them on local events.
-It provides a forum for the exchange of information that is specific to Exeter and dedicated to public use.
-The existence of Local Access TV also encourages the creation of new programing that the public would otherwise be deprived of under traditional commercial channels.
-These programs can be seen on three distinct channels.
+ExeterTV provide important benefits to the Town of Exeter and the surrounding community, allowing the public to have a television source informing them of local events, government news and public media.
+It provides a forum for the exchange of specific information about the Town of Exeter dedicated to public use and encourages the creation of new programming that the public would otherwise be deprived of under traditional commercial TV channels.

-The Education Channel in Exeter is Channel 13.
-The channel is operated by SAU16.
-Education programming and Exeter High School sports are featured on the channel.
-Channel 13 is currently seen in all the SAU16 Towns which includes Brentwood, Stratham, East Kingston, Kensington, and Newfields.
-Doug York coordinates Channel 13 and may be reached at dyork [at] sau16 [dot] org.
+All school-related programming including EHS sports, student-made video productions, school board meetings and school deliberative sessions can be found on Comcast Channel 13.
+This channel is operated by Doug York out of the ExeterTV studio at Exeter High School.
+Channel 13 is currently seen in all towns that are a part of SAU 16 which includes Exeter, Brentwood, Stratham, East Kingston, Kensington, and Newfields.
+Doug York may be reached at dyork [at] sau16 [dot] org.

 Click any thumbnail image to view a slideshow